Post: 1117 NW Federal St. Bend OR, 97703

 - I found myself at my first mountain bike start line the year after I was in a near fatal mountain bike crash where I fell off a three-story cliff.
 After Life Flight and countless surgeries to save my left foot, I was determined to become a better bike handler so I would unlikely have a repeat event.
 I started racing not to race, but to meet women who were shredders to ride with.
 Now, as an elite mountain biker, I race to challenge myself and connect with women to share my passion for the sport with.

 - I have been racing in the elite ranks for three seasons after winning Cat 1 women XC at Sea Otter in 2015.
 Since then, I consistently place in the top ten at Pro XCT and STXC events, was crowned the 2016 Pro Woman Fat Bike National Champion, landed in second place at BreckEpic after six grueling days in the mountains, and most recently placed second to Katerina Nash at Downieville for the All-Mountain World Championships.
-In 2017 I plan to race several Pro XCT’s (Missoula is my favorite so that is a “must-do” on my list), and the Epic Rides series.
-I also find myself racing OBRA events every season including Enduro’s, gravel grinders and cyclocross is religion in Oregon.
+In 2018 I plan to focus of the Epic Rides series, and will race several Pro XCT’s with my team and will contend for the MTB Nationals Pro Women’s Team title.
+I will find myself racing regional events including Enduro’s, gravel grinders and cyclocross; which is religion in Oregon.
 Click here to view my race results and proposed 2018 race schedule.

 - My stoke is found working technical lines on my mountain bike and methodically expanding my bike handling skills.
-I regularly find myself helping strangers on my local trails step up a large slick root or sight a line through the unforgiving lava rock baby heads, and this has evolved into regular mtb skills clinics.
+I regularly find myself mid-ride connecting with others and help them clean a slimy root step-up step or sight a line through the unforgiving lava rock baby heads.
+This has evolved into regular mtb skills clinic series.
 I am a professor at Central Oregon Community College teaching physiology based courses to vocational medical students; a professional background that I apply to my mtb, road and triathlon clients as a coach at Wenzel Coaching.
 As I work with more and more athletes moving up the cycling ranks, I hope to have elite team experience to share with them too.

 - 2017 All-Mountain World Championship (8/5-6 in Downieville, CA) Pro Women Second Place